Background

 Maximum likelihood

-Answer this by applying maximum likelihood estimation to the proportion of road crossing events that occurred via a passage structure.
-You will need to carry out the following steps:
+Answer this by applying maximum likelihood estimation of the proportion of parasitic wasp individuals that choose the mated butterflies.
+You will need to cary out the following steps:

-• Use the table() function to create a frequency table. – 1 point(s)
+• Import and inspect the mate choice data.
+Note: use the table() function to create a frequency table. – 1 point(s)

-• From these data, calculate the likelihood and negative log-likelihood of random passage use.
-Note these are 0/1 data, what distribution should you use?
+• Calculate the likelihood and log-likelihood of random host choice.
+Note these are yes/no data, what distribution should you use?
 What parameter values would result in a random, 50/50 split? – 1 point(s)

 • Calculate the negative log-likelihood of a range of parameter values that allow you to find the maximum likelihood.
 Note, you can make use of the seq() function. – 2 point(s)